go-ozzo/ozzo-routing/README.md

 from it and call the error handlers registered after the current route.
 Any normal handlers in between will be skipped.

 Error handlers can obtain the error information from `Context.Error`.
-Like normal handlers, error handlers also get their parameter values through dependency injection.
 For example,

 ```go
 r := routing.NewRouter()